 Discover grand monuments from Ancient Egypt and the historically invaluable Rosetta Stone.
 Uncover the history of the most fascinating human societies through objects, artworks and ancient mummies.

-Not only one of the best museums in London but the entire world, exploring The British Museum is sure to be one of the highlights of your trip.
+Not only one of the best museums in London but the entire world, exploring The British Museum is sure to be one of the best things to do in Central London.
 Admission is free.

 4 – Science Museum